Language Extensions

 line_comments = ["# "]

-• name is the human readable name that will show up in the Select Language dropdown.
+• name (required) is the human readable name that will show up in the Select Language dropdown.

-• grammar is the name of a grammar.
+• grammar (required) is the name of a grammar.
 Grammars are registered separately, described below.

-• path_suffixes (optional) is an array of file suffixes that should be associated with this language.
-This supports glob patterns like config/**/*.toml where ** matches 0 or more directories and * matches 0 or more characters.
+• path_suffixes is an array of file suffixes that should be associated with this language.
+Unlike file_types in settings, this does not support glob patterns.

 Grammar